Liam5650/Liam5650/README.md

 - A computer vision and machine learning project that converts sheet music images into structured MIDI data
 - Earlier work in game and XR development, including a full VR title and a custom Unity framework for 2D games

 You can browse my pinned repositories for both newer backend-focused work and earlier graphics, CV, and game-related projects.
-Additional game related projects and demos can be found on my website: https://liam5650.github.io/
+Additional game related projects and demos can be found here: https://liam5650.github.io/

 I enjoy collaborating, learning from others, and tackling new technical problems.
 Feel free to reach out via my LinkedIn profile listed in the sidebar.